Jersey Mike’s Shore Conference Wrestling Scoreboard for Saturday, Feb. 4 - NewsBreak

 Vova Trotsko’s layup off a feed from Dillon Younger with 17 seconds left gave Colts Neck a 40-39 victory over Hillside in Hillside.
 With the victory, the Cougars have won seven of their last eight games.
 Hillside (5-15) went into the fourth quarter up 30-28 before Colts Neck (15-5)...

+Boys basketball: Rolle stars as Pleasantville edges Atlantic City - Battle of the Bay

+Neeko Rolle drove in for a layup with eight seconds left to help lift Pleasantville to a 54-53 win over Atlantic City at the Battle of the Bay in Atlantic City.
+Rolle finished with six points while Marki Barnes had 20 points for Pleasantville (12-12), which stopped a two-game losing streak, and trailed by six points with about four minutes left in the game.
+Pleasantville eventually closed proceedings with an 11-4 run.

-Indoor track: South, Groups 2 & 3 sectional recap & results for Feb.
-5 (PHOTOS)
+Indoor track: North 1, Groups 2 & 3 sectional recap & results for Feb.
+3 (PHOTOS)

-Haddonfield’s girls team and Manchester Township’s boys squad both earned South, Group 2 sectional titles while Timber Creek girls and Pennauken boys took home South, Group 3 team titles during the sectional championships meet at Bennett Indoor Complex in Toms River.
-Haddonfield cleaned up shop in the South...
+Morris Knolls’ boys team, and Mount Olive’s girls teams earned team titles at the NJSIAA North Jersey, Section 1, Group 3 sectional meet, while Demarest’s boys team and River Dell’s girls squad took the top spot in the North 1, Group 2 team race, at Bennett Indoor Athletic Complex in Toms River.

 Followers